Create a high quality invoice now!Make an Invoice Now

 - Payment – The total cost and deposit amounts must be included.

-Need to determine if rentals will be short-term or long-term.
 Short terms rentals are typically rented out by the hour.
-When rented out by the hour, the photo booth will be setup to run free of charge, meaning that patrons that use the machine will not need to insert money for it to work.
+When rented out by the hour, the photo booth will be set up to run free of charge, meaning that patrons that use the machine will not need to insert money for it to work.
 The machine will be set up with enough ink and strips to allow unlimited use.
 Long-term rentals are typically for permanent installations in places like bars and pubs.
 These machines will require patrons to insert money to use.
 Most businesses that rent out long-term photo booths require profit sharing of money made by the photo booth.

-Once all the details of the photo booth rental agreement is agreed upon and in writing, a invoice should be created to process payment.
+Once all the details of the photo booth rental agreement are agreed upon and in writing, an invoice should be created to process payment.
 This part is rather easy, all it takes is sending the invoice online and requesting payment by debit or credit card.
-The customer should have the option to pay in full but at this point, the customer should only be required to pay the deposit until the photo booth is delivered on location.
+The customer should have the option to pay in full, but at this point, the customer should only be required to pay the deposit until the photo booth is delivered on location.

 When it comes to coming up with a price to rent out a photo booth, a business should always require their customers to ask for a quote.
-Reason being is that a delivery and a techinition will need to be deployed in order to deliver the rental.
+The reason being is that a delivery person and a technician will need to be deployed in order to deliver the rental.
 Depending on the requested time frame and the miles it will take to deliver, prices will most likely vary from customer to customer.
 Most customers will wish to rent the photo booth only for an event lasting a few hours, therefore creating packages for hourly time frames is recommended.